HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/README.md

 ## Table of Contents
 - __collecting_bananas__
-  This directory contains everything you need to train and evaluate an Agent that learns to collect bananas in a large environment built in Unity.
-For more information, refer to the README.md inside the directory.
+  This directory contains everything you need to train and evaluate an Agent that learns to collect bananas in a large environment.
+- __robot_arm__
+  This directory contains everything you need to train and evaluate an Agent that learns to control a robotic arm.
+- __playing_tennis__
+  This directory contains everything you need to train and evaluate two Agents that learn to play tennis in a Multi-Agent-Scenario.

+All environments were built in Unity.
+For more information on any of the subproject, please refer to the README.md inside the subproject's directory.

 ## Getting started
 To set up the necessary dependencies, follow the steps described here.